ESME String Camp 2022

 Application Process, Tuition Costs and Discounts

-Registration fee for the ESME Virtual String Camp is $400 if application/payment is received by May 15th.
+Registration fee for the ESME String Camp is $450.
+Registration deadline is June 10th.

 Refer-A-Friend Discount Program